getdokan/plugin-ui/docs/DROPDOWN-MENU.md

 ---

-### `TagMultiSelectDropdown`
+### `MultiSelectDropdown`

-Tag‑based multi‑select dropdown, optionally with an inline search input inside the menu.
+Multi‑select dropdown with tag pills in the trigger; optionally with an inline search input inside the menu.

 **Props**